MarkWilcock/Generative-AI-Course/10 Introduction.md

 Examples of "traditional" AI include:
 * when the bank approves your credit card transaction or
 * when Amazon / YouTube / Netflix recommend a book / video / movie.
-* facial reconition at passpoer e-gates
+* facial reconition at passport e-gates
 * choice of adverts presented to us on search engines and sites like YouTube

 ## Some practical ideas on on how  to use LLMs